 A happy workforce is just part of the picture, of course, when it comes to ensuring customer happiness.
 Other things we do include taking a pragmatic, open and honest approach when working with our clients.
 If what they ask for isn’t the best way to solve their business challenges, we’ll show them better alternatives.
 If a project is going to take longer than expected, we’ll be upfront about it.
 And if the project scope needs to evolve once we’re in-flight, we’ll always look at ways to accommodate this.
 In short, we focus on business outcomes and are always completely transparent.

 In the same way the Sunday Times ranking enables us to measure our employees’ happiness, we also like to quantify customer happiness.
-Our rating of 4.7 out of 5 on company review site Clutch.co, high rate of repeat business (80%) and our customers’ willingness to provide public testimonials (see what David Lloyd Clubs, the Fleming Fund and the Open Data Institute had to say) are three indications that our efforts in this regard are paying dividends.
+Our rating of 4.7 out of 5 on company review site Clutch.co, high rate of repeat business (80%) and our customers’ willingness to provide public testimonials (see what David Lloyd Clubs, and the Fleming Fund had to say) are three indications that our efforts in this regard are paying dividends.

 Sharing our commercial success